marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-simplify-process-stats---get-started.md

    I’ve made sure this value never goes below 0 as that makes for a very strange chart.
 - **Upper control limit** – the average + one standard deviation gives an upper control limit.
 Meaning that ≈70% of the data points will be below this value.

 ## A chart!
-For the love of God – make a chart already
+For the love of God – make a chart already!

 In coming blog posts, I will not go through all the information as closely as this, I think.
 But I thought it would be a good idea for this starter post.